expressjs/csurf/README.md

 adds a `req.csrfToken()` function to make a token which should be added to requests which mutate state, within a hidden form field, query-string etc.
 This token is validated against the visitor's session or csrf cookie.
-It also adds a `req.verifyToken(token)` function used to verify a token (for example, when retrieving state from an oauth callback).
+It also adds a `req.isTokenValid(token)` function used to verify a token (for example, when retrieving state from an oauth callback).

 #### Options